juanjoneri/Improved-Community-Detection/Documents/Notes/energy_transcript.md

 Convexity implies that the actual energy is above the linearized energy so if you guarantee that the linearized energy increase, then you also guarantee that the actual energy incerases

-The equation describese by how much the linearized energy is going to increase if i move from the current partition to the next partition (it is going to encrease by exactly this quantity) and you want that to be positive.
+The equation describese by how much the linearized energy is going to increase if I move from the current partition to the next partition (it is going to encrease by exactly this quantity) and you want that to be positive.

 We implement a greede algorithm which always guarantees that the next partition increases the linearized energy.
 Because there is an explicit formula, it is not hard to find such an algorith,.